vatsimnetwork/moodle-local_vatsim/README.md

 # moodle-helper-plugin

-This plugin is designed to be the bridge between the VATSIM E-Learning Site and other systems to provide a way to indicate a member has completed a P0 Exam.
+This plugin is designed to be the bridge between the VATSIM E-Learning Site and other systems.

 ## Installation